Timothy Gribble

 Timothy Lane Gribble (August 27, 1963 – March 15, 2000) was an American murderer, rapist and self-confessed serial killer who admitted to raping and strangling three women across Texas between 1985 and 1987.
-Sentenced to death on two occasions for one of the murders, Gribble would be executed at the Huntsville Unit in 2000.
+Sentenced to death on two occasions for one of the murders, Gribble was executed at the Huntsville Unit in 2000.

 Prior criminal record

 Gribble's first recorded offense occurred at age 18, when he was arrested for false imprisonment after accosting a woman in Texas City on April 10, 1981.
 Facing 10 years imprisonment if convicted, he instead accepted a plea deal with the prosecution that mitigated the sentence to 10 years probation and a $750 fine.
 Two years later, under the alias of 'Timothy Wayne Gribble', he was arrested and sentenced to 5 years imprisonment for raping a 15-year-old girl in Texas City on August 12, 1983.